MatthiPi/MMM-DefaultWeatherAnimated/README.md

-created with Icons from:
+created with icons from:
 https://codepen.io/boosmoke/pen/XegXaW

-I know changeing files of another module is mot the best solution but it was the easiest for me.
+I know changing files of another module is not the best solution but it was the easiest for me.